brookelaird/IraqMarshes/README.md

 The code script where I conducted a raster overlay of the boundaries can be found [here](https://code.earthengine.google.com/b839d089c03cfb52aea704f5684beae8)

+Higher resolution copies of my maps can be viewed at an Open Science Foundation link [here](https://doi.org/10.17605/OSF.IO/Y29WC)

 For any further information I can be reached at bclaird@middlebury.edu